chrisdiphoorn/Create365User/README.md

 # Create365User
-## a PowerShell Script to add a new user to ActiveDirectory and 365
+## A PowerShell Script to create a new user to ActiveDirectory and Microsoft Office 365 Tenant

-**1.** You will need to gather the Micirtosoft 365 Tenant ID
+**1.** You will need to gather the Microsoft 365 Tenant ID

 **2.** You will need to create a Azure App that has access to the Exchance